mozammilanwar/springboot-email-excel-downloader/emailexceldownloader/README.md

 file.save-dir=C:/excel-downloads

-Ensure the save directory exists or will be auto-created.
+3. Ensure the save directory exists or will be auto-created.

 Build and run the project:
 mvn clean install
 mvn spring-boot:run

-Open your browser at http://localhost:8080/.
+4. Open your browser at http://localhost:8080/.

-Click Download Latest Excel to fetch the latest Excel attachment from your inbox.
+5. Click Download Latest Excel to fetch the latest Excel attachment from your inbox.

+# Notes

+Only .xlsx attachments are processed.

+Loops from latest to oldest emails, stopping at the first Excel attachment found.

+Save path can be changed in application.properties.

+Works for Gmail; for other email providers, adjust IMAP host/port accordingly.